wslider/malayalam-explorer-experimental/README.md

     10. Add additional Flashcards.
     11. ... add additional stretch goals (commit each new feature).

-# Future Plans and Upcoming Versions:
+## Future Plans and Upcoming Versions:
+    1. Continue to develop and expand advanced features.
+    - add playable audio for cards
+    - add locations
+    2. Public version on GitHub pages